chrillep/wp-cli-ssh-command/README.md

 ## Installation

-Since the package index of WP-CLI is currently [https://github.com/wp-cli/wp-cli/issues/3977](on hold), the package has to be installed by hand:
+Since the package index of WP-CLI is currently [on hold](https://github.com/wp-cli/wp-cli/issues/3977), the package has to be installed by hand:

     $ cd ~/.wp-cli/packages/
     $ composer require dword-design/wp-cli-ssh-command